 115.41 (e): F.3400, page 10 states that the initial screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse, as known to the agency, in assessing offenders for risk of being sexually abusive.
 A review of the initial risk screening tool in the electronic OPUS system indicates that inmates are asked about mental health concerns, prior sexual abuse, prior charges or convictions for a sex offense, prior violent behavior, sexual orientation, special education history, the inmates perceived risk of sexual victimization and the screening staff's perception of whether the inmate is lesbian, gay, bisexual, transgender, intersex or gender non nonconforming.
 Additionally, the Risk of Sexual Victimization and Abusiveness Screening Guide indicates that general information such as gender, body build, race, age, height, weight, physical and mental health capabilities, education level, developmental disabilities and arrest history are completed on the Screening Inventory which is factored into the risk screening assessment tool.
 OPUS automatically calculates each response to the screening questions to determine if the offender is considered high-risk for victimization and/or abusiveness.
-The staff responsible for the risk screening indicated that the risk screening includes yes or no questions and a drop down for LGBTI preference/identity.
-The staff stated that the assessment asks whether the offender is at risk to be victimized, is LGBTI, has any previous sexual abuse and then based on their answers it determines how likely they are to be victimized and their risk level.
-The risk screening staff member stated there is a longer risk screening process at the intake center but at Southern they only ask the four questions.
+The staff responsible for the risk screening indicated that the risk screening is yes or no questions and includes if they feel safe, if they have been sexually abused prior to this facility, their sexual orientation and if they feel at risk of being physically, mentally or sexually abused.